top of page

 Advantages:

-- Different source of contrast than microCT: structures may be easier to observe
+- Different source of contrast than microCT: structures can be easier to observe

 - Virtually no specific preparation required: the technique is easier than light sheet, which requires an initial step of tissue clearing